 Dimensions: Wt.
 19 lb.
 13 oz.
 (8987 g)

 Credit Line: Gift of William H. Riggs, 1913

-This is a fine example of an Italian armor decorated with fluted surfaces in the German fashion.
-The etched band across the top of the breastplate depicts the Virgin and Child in the center, Saint Paul on the right, and Saint George on the left.
-A Latin inscription below reads: "Chrisvs Res venit in pace et Devs homo factvs es" (Christ the King came in peace and God was made man).
-The inscription across the top of the backplate reads: "Iesvs avtem transiens permedivm ilorvm est" (But Jesus passing through their midst went his way [Luke 4:30]).
-The Trinity is depicted on the front of the gorget (collar).
+This is a rare example of Italian armor decorated with fluted surfaces in the German fashion.
+Its etched and richly gilt decoration is derived from Christian symbolism and the Bible.
+The band across the top of the breastplate depicts the Virgin and Child in the center, Saint Paul on the right, and Saint George on the left.
+A Latin inscription below reads, CHRISTVS RES VENIT IN PACE ET DEVS HOMO FACTVS ES (Christ the King came in peace and God was made man).
+Another inscription, across the top of the backplate, reads, IESVS AVTEM TRANSIENS PERMEDIVM ILORVM IBAT.
+(But Jesus passing through their midst went his way [Luke 4:30]).
+The Trinity––Father, Son, and Holy Spirit––is depicted on the front of the gorget (collar).